 My husband and I were like kids waiting for Santa to come, excitedly checking our mushroom garden every few days.
 When the mushrooms did appear it seemed almost magical, one day there was nothing there and just 3 days later there would be mushrooms grown and ready to be harvested!

-What you Need to Grow Wine Cap or Blue Oyster Mushrooms
+Supplies Needed to Grow Wine Cap or Blue Oyster Mushrooms in Canada

 Substrate to inoculate your mushroom bed